why does this matter?

-This growing percentage of susceptible older adults is in addition to the 61 million (1 in 4 adults) Americans that live with 1 disability.
+This growing number of susceptible older adults is in addition to the 61 million (1 in 4 adults) Americans that live with one disability.

 Direct Care Workers

-The Bureau of Labor Statistics estimates that an additional 1.1 million direct care workers will be required by 2024, a 26% increase from 2014.
+The Bureau of Labor Statistics estimates that an additional 1.1 million direct care workers (personal care aides, home health aides and nursing assistants) will be required by 2024, a 26% increase from 2014.

 The American Association of Colleges of Nursing is reporting that "over the next 20 years, the average age of RNs will increase and the workforce will plateau as RNs retire."

-According to the Department of Health and Human Services, of the 76 million baby boomers who are heading toward retirement, roughly 70 percent (about 54 million people) will need some form of long-term care, with close to 13 million of those needing a stay of longer than three years in a skilled nursing facility.
+Of the 76 million baby boomers who are heading toward retirement, roughly 70 percent will need some form of long-term care.